edthedev/edthedev.github.io/blog/leader/On Bad Employees.md

 # On Bad Employees

-Spoiler: They are actually finishing their degree, or they have a kid going through a rough time, or a relative they care deeply for it's dying slowly.
+Spoiler: They are actually finishing their degree, or they have a kid going through a rough time, or a relative they care deeply for is dying slowly.

 These things are temporary.
-Pay them in extra loyalty during there's times (typically a year or two) and you will have a loyal colleague for decades.
+Treat them with extra loyalty during these times - sadly often only a year or two - and you will have a loyal colleague for decades.

 The odds are that today you simply can't hire the people I can hire because you missed the chance to invest in them when I invested in them.